tynet94/SmartThings/Service Manager/README.md

         c)  Log-in or follow instructions to obtain an account.

     2)  Select the 'My Location' Tab and select your locaton.
+    [NOTE:  YOU MUST SELECT YOUR LOCATION.
+NOT DOING SO WILL CAUSE THE SERVICE MANAGER TO NOT APPEAR IN STEP 5C AND THE DEVICES TO INSTALL IN STEP 6B.]

     3)  Select the 'My SmartApps' Tab.